mugenmelon/mugenmelon.github.io/_posts/1970-01-01-mugen-devlog-1.md

 I am making heavy use of modules in my project to promote decoupling and cohesion.
 From what I have gathered so far, modules seem to generally fall into one of three categories:

 * **Library modules**
-Provides shared utility classes & functions for use in other modules or blueprints.
+Provide shared utility classes & functions for use in other modules or blueprints.

 * **Engine extension modules**
-Extends existing engine classes & methods but may also hold relevant library code.
+Extend existing engine classes & methods but may also hold relevant library code.

 * **Feature modules**
 Entirely new feature that does not exist in the engine.

+What follows is a quick overview of current code modules and their respective functionalities.

 ### Library modules